Josaphat Kuntsevych: Death

 John Szlupas wrote, in The Princeton Theological Review, that the Lithuanian Protestants were also the secret instigators in the murder of Kuntsevych, and Smotrytsky, the chief agent in the murder, was in constant communication with them.

 In January 1624, a commission presided over by Sapieha investigated Kuntsevych's murder and sentenced 93 people to death for their involvement in the conspiracy, and many were banished and their property confiscated.
 The townhall and the disuniate churches were destroyed, and the franchises of the city abolished, but restored under the subsequent reign.
 With Kuntsevych's death the Disuniates were completely broken up in Lithuania, and their leaders were severely punished.
 The Disuniates lost their churches in Vitebsk, Polotsk, Orsha, Mogilev, and other places.
 Smotrytsky joined the Uniates in order to escape punishment, and turned his pen against the Disuniates whose weaknesses were not secrets from him.

 The body was recovered from the river and lay in state in the cathedral of Polatsk.
 Beatification followed in 1643, but canonization did not take place until 1867, more than two centuries later.
 The body is now in Saint Peter's Basilica in Rome, placed under the altar of Saint Basil the Great.

 Legacy

+In response to the nickname "The Soul-Snatcher", which Josaphat received from both his Orthodox and Calvinist opponents, his biographer, Fr.
+Demetrius Wysochansky, has written:"In summing up his pastoral activities which were directed towards the one goal of snatching souls, his contemporaries and witnesses to his life were able to say: 'Whatever Catholics there are in Polotsk, are the fruit of the pastoral labors of Josaphat.'
+To this statement one may add that whatever Catholics there have been in Lithuania and Byelorussia in the 350 years since Josaphat's death, may all attribute their Catholic Faith to the labors and blood of Josaphat, the 'Soul-Snatcher.'"